SuadeLabs/fire/documentation/properties/type.md

 ### corporate_card

-**corporate_card** is an employer-sponsored credit card for use by a company’s employee.
+**corporate_card** is an employer-sponsored credit card for use by a company's employee.
 The employee is liable to repay the balance in full and the employer is not ultimately responsible for the repayment of credit losses.

 ### credit_facility, multiccy_facility